adbar/trafilatura/docs/usage-api.rst

 -------------------

 Please note that the underlying code is not currently open-sourced, feel free to reach out for specific use cases or collaborations.

-With the API, you can focus on building your applications and projects, while leaving the heavy lifting to Trafilatura.